jrpotter/notebook/notes/combinators/index.md

 %%ANKI
 Basic
-What expression refers to the inductive cases of the $CL$-term definition?
+What term(s) correspond to the inductive case of the $CL$-term definition?
 Back: For $CL$-terms $X$ and $Y$, $(XY)$ is a $CL$-term.
 Reference: Hindley, J Roger, and Jonathan P Seldin.
 “Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
 <!--ID: 1735413657646-->